 The more formal and better known College Bowl players have been at their academic pursuits of quick response since 1953.
 They will find their rewards in all of the above gift sites, and specifically in the following:

-Quiz Bowl Goddess Shirt for that special young lady with all of the answers (at Zazzle); or get that smart guy something from T-shirts (Cafe Press), Buy-Tees, or
+Quiz Bowl Goddess Shirt for that special young lady with all of the answers (at Zazzle); or get that smart guy something from T-shirts (Cafe Press), or Pop Culture T-Shirts.

 And, a free gift from us!
 Links to some of the best Quiz Bowl sites: